Skip to Content

 • Schedule V. Schedule V drugs have the lowest potential for abuse and are generally used for antidiarrheal, antitussive, or analgesic purposes.
 Some common examples include Lomotil, Motofen, Lyrica, Parepectolin, and Robitussin AC.

-Understanding the different drug schedules is essential for reducing or dismissing the charges against you.
-No matter the charges against you, our lawyers have a deep understanding of illicit drug laws to defend your rights at every step.
+Understanding the different drug schedules is essential to reducing or dismissing the charges against you.
+No matter the charges, our lawyers possess a deep understanding of illicit drug laws to defend your rights at every step.

 Common Illicit Drugs & Associated Penalties in Oklahoma